jowo-io/next-auth-nostr-provider/examples/kv/README.md

 #### Running this examples

 Run `npm i` to install dependencies

-Run `npm run db:generate` to generate the new database schema.

-Run the generated queries in your mysql environment of choice.

 Run `npm run dev` to launch the dev server and visit `localhost:3000` to view the app.